BedrockStreaming/forms/apps/docsite/docs/form-builder.md

 };
 ```

-:::warning
+:::tip

-When using boolean values, you may need to target the required key following the object form
+When using boolean values (e.g. for checkbox), there is no other way than asserting the opposite of the default value to display a conditional field

 :::